 Who’s part of the production?

-Apart from Showtime’s obvious involvement, Steven Spielberg’s Amblin Entertainment is one of the bigger studios handling production duties.
+Steven Spielberg’s Amblin Entertainment is one of the bigger studios handling production duties.
 It’s yet unknown if the acclaimed filmmaker will personally have a role, but it appears Showtime’s project is a continuation of a concept Spielberg was set to executive produce back in 2013.
 Considering Spielberg’s background and enduring interest in science-fiction—being no stranger to the nostalgic pull of games—there’s a fair chance of spotting his name in the credits roll.

 Developer 343 Industries (and Microsoft, by extension) is also involved in some direct capacity.
 Hopefully that's good news, and not the first step down a path towards another Assassin's Creed or Tomb Raider.
 343’s responsibilities could simply entail making sure the series feels authentically Halo, leaving the TV pros to do their work.